 About 125 km north of Amsterdam you’ll find Franeker.
 A small historical city in the province of Friesland.
-This city has a very nice little museum: The Planetarium from Eise Eisinga: a solarclock.
-The Planeratium is the oldest working planetarium in the world and it still runs on time.
-This reason alone, if for no other, makes it worth to visit.
+This city has a very nice little science museum: The Planetarium from Eise Eisinga.
+The Planetarium is the oldest working planetarium in the world and it still runs on time.
+This reason alone, if for no other, makes it worth visiting this northern town.
 A planetarium is a solar system according to scale.
-In the planetariumroom the English, French and German speaking guides tell you everything about the life of Eise Eisinga.
+In the planetarium room the English, French, and German-speaking guides tell you everything about the life of Eise Eisinga.
 The guide explains the way the planetarium operates and there is plenty of time to ask questions.

-The museum is located in the former home of Eise Eisinga who lived in the 17th centrury.
-The museum also gives an impression of family life in the old days with a bedstead, kitchen and workshop creating an authentic ambience that brings it all back to life!
+The museum is located in the former home of Eise Eisinga who lived in the 17th century.
+The museum also gives an impression of family life in the old days with a bedstead, kitchen, and workshop creating an authentic ambiance that brings it all back to life!
 You’ll be amazed by the size of the bed.
-Dutch people were not as tall as thy are nowadays and they slept sitting upright with a nightcap on their heads.
+Dutch people were not as tall as they are nowadays and they slept sitting upright with a nightcap on their heads.

 Astronomy and mathematics

 Eise Eisinga dedicated his life to astronomy and math.
-He build the planetrium in his living room.
-On the first floor, located above the Planatarium, you can view set of wheels that drive the planetarium.
+He builds the planetarium in his living room.
+On the first floor, located above the Planetarium, you can view a set of wheels that drive the planetarium.
 Take care not to bump your head as you make your way up the stairs because the ceiling is very low.

 This museum exhibits many historical astronomical instruments.
-Eise Eisinga had a wool factory next to his home.
+The founder, Eise Eisinga had a wool factory next to his home.
 The tools Eisinga used for wool combing are also shown in this museum.

 Franeker is an important historical city in the north of Holland, in the province of Friesland.
 A university was located there in the past.
 The Frisian people speak Frisian, Dutch and most of them speak various foreign languages.